manassesss/Multicast/README.md

 A compressed file containing the application's source code, file containing execution instructions and a report with details of how it was implemented and the results obtained must be sent.

 ## How to execute
+### The virtual machines
+The professor provided 4 virtual machines already configured.
+Those virtual machine was used in the [VirtualBox](https://www.virtualbox.org/).
+The version used in this work was 6.1.

+Before use directly the code in the virtual machines you need to config the share folders to use the folder that contains your codes.
+To do that, access the settings of the virtual machine and after click on tab Shared Folders and add the folder with your codes!